Tampere-University-Urban-Physics/fundamentals-of-gis/Content/1_Crashcourse_exercise.md

 	7. Press *Apply* and *OK*
 ![](https://raw.githubusercontent.com/Tampere-University-Urban-Physics/fundamentals-of-gis/master/Assets/1_CrashCourse_Exercise/QGIS_symbology2.png)

-**Now, using the previous tips and tricks as your support, change the styles of all the layers in the project.**
+**Now, using the previous tips and tricks as your support, change the styles of all the layers in the project.** Keep in mind what was discussed in the theory before - e.g. could a colourblind person read this map?

  5. Next, we shall move the focus from visualization to the **actual data**.
 Start by examining what data is included in the project and what information is stored in the layers by right clicking on the layer name and selecting *Open Attribute Table*.
 	 1. Open the *attribute table* of the layer called Helsinki_small_areas.
 Take a moment to examine the table, what can you see?